Home Compare AKZA.AS vs SHW

-The Sherwin-Williams Company holds the cleaner structural position, with stability as the main driver and valuation adding further support.
+The Sherwin-Williams Company holds the cleaner structural position, with the lead spread across growth and stability.
 Akzo Nobel still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-This is not just a one-metric split: both stability and profitability materially support the lead.
-The Sherwin-Williams Company leads by 9 points on the overall comparison score.
+This is not just a one-metric split: both growth and stability materially support the lead.
+The overall score gap is 15 points in favour of The Sherwin-Williams Company.

 Both operate in: Specialty Chemicals